-The Institute will explore Sub-Saharan ethics and world views; seek to advance African values in politics, and debate justifiable African beliefs; present sub-Saharan artistic values; and investigate how Africa should relate to the East in the next major stage of the continent’s independence in a globalised evironment.
+The Institute explores African ethics and world views, and seeks to advance African values in politics and debate justifiable African beliefs; present sub-Saharan artistic values; and investigate how Africa should relate to the East in the next major stage of the continent’s independence in a globalised evironment.

 The Institute is housed in a dedicated building in Auckland Park, Johannesburg.
 Its Director is the noted scholar Prof Adekeye Adebajo.

 Public Dialogue on Africa Day: On Thursday 25 May 2017, IPATC, in partnership with the UJ Library, will host a Public Dialogue entitled ‘Reporting a continent: who owns the African story?’
 All welcome.
 Read more

 Conference on The Pan-African Pantheon: From 16 to 18 June 2017, IPATC will host a three-day conference on ‘The Pan-African Pantheon’.
 Papers will be presented by 35 prominent African and Diaspora scholars from Africa, the Caribbean, the United States, and Europe.
 The conference is aimed at contributing to the efforts made by UJ and other South African universities to decolonise the academic curriculum, and to ensure that the epistemologies underpinning their syllabi reflect their African contexts.
 The conference is open to members of the public.
 Read more